Frizzle (chicken breed): Characteristics

-Genetics

 Research suggests that the frizzled phenotype comes from a mutation within the keratin gene KRT75.
 A deletion that removed part of exon 5 and intron 5 ameliorated the splice site.
-This caused a 69 bp deletion of the KRT75 gene.
+This caused a 69 base pair deletion of the KRT75 gene.

 Use

 The Frizzle is reared exclusively for exhibition.
 It is a good layer of white or tinted eggs, and frequently gets broody.